Andidy/carnegie/README.md

 Originally when I was learning DX12 API I followed examples that produced 3D images.

-October 16 2020 Screenshot:
+End result of DX12 tutorials: Oct 16:
 ![example screenshot of program running in october 2020](./screenshots/Oct16-2020.PNG)

 But I wanted to make a 2D tilemap system, so I implemented that and began iterating on it.
 This google doc explains the shader technique I used and some of the surrounding vocabulary.
 Its accurate to the first video and second screenshot. https://docs.google.com/document/d/1knAz5btbuFTvYX5yFg6tosZ_1g7FeHanlujyFwCRAWI/edit?usp=sharing

-Animation first working: Nov10: https://youtu.be/KzrKdUyHgr4
+Animation first working: Nov 10: https://youtu.be/KzrKdUyHgr4

-November 24 2020 Screenshot:
+Basic features of tileset, layers and units complete: Nov 24:
 ![example screenshot of program running in november 2020](./screenshots/Nov24-2020.PNG)

 After I had the tilemaps, layering, and animation working, I wanted to allow the user to move one of the characters around with the keyboard.
 I added movement between the tiles and then worked on making this movement prettier than just pressing a key and immediately having the character be in the next tile.

-Lerping between tiles: Dec6: https://youtu.be/RJPII_JdBQE
+Lerping between tiles: Dec 6: https://youtu.be/RJPII_JdBQE

-Moving character with user input and making the lerp smooth: Dec15: https://youtu.be/MC1S00vQXRo
+Moving character with user input and making the lerp smooth: Dec 15: https://youtu.be/MC1S00vQXRo

+At the end I also added a system to have prettier terrain by using a "tiling tileset": Dec26:

 At this point I had achieved most of my original goals for the project aside from replacing the use of discard in the pixel shader with blending.
 I had also reached some major hurdles towards doing further development with the project.